-The following is a description of the valuation methodologies used for asset measured at fair value.
+The following is a description of the valuation methodologies used for assets measured at fair value:

-Common stocks and REITs: Valued at the closing price reported on the New York Stock Exchange.
+Common stocks: Valued at the closing price reported on the New York Stock Exchange.

 Commingled equity funds: Valued at the Net Asset Value of units held at the end of the period based upon the fair value of the underlying investments.